NuevoFoundation/workshops/content/english/sql_workshop/activity3/_index.md

 {{%/notice%}}

-### Question: Using COUNT, what command will display the number of cities on the Planet of Fun?
+### Question: Using "COUNT()", what command will display the number of cities on the Planet of Fun?

 {{%notice tip%}}
 * Hint 1: The Galactic Federation gave you the name of this database at the beginning of this activity